What is a working group?

 What are CFA UK's working groups currently doing?

 CFA UK currently has a variety of working groups producing a diverse array of content for the Society.
-From organising conferences, high profile competitions, and educational events, to producing CP responses, whitepapers, and editorial content, the outputs of working groups feed into all areas of CFA UK and contribute massively to the Society’s successes.
+From organising conferences, educational events and high profile competitions, to producing whitepapers, editorial content, and responses to regulatory consultation, the outputs of working groups feed into all areas of CFA UK and contribute massively to the Society’s successes.

 See a full list of our active working qroups and what they are focused on.